View regular version View for small screens (PDA) View print version

 Xena smiled wistfully at her.
 "Anyway.
 The gods know there is much insanity and darkness hidden away in me.
 What if YOU are just a dream I'm having?"

 Isabelle stared at her, stricken.
 What if she was?
 Could she really say with certainty that she herself was real, and not a piece of Xena's mind?
 An interesting perspective.
 There was an expression on the warrior's face that told the blonde woman she was thinking much along the same lines.
-A piece of poetry she had read a while ago came suddenly back to her, and she said it aloud:

 She reached out a hand and let it hover by the ethereal cheek.
 Xena closed her eyes, and let the warm electricity suffuse them both.